m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

   _ <- authorize(user.companies.contains(companyId)) & provide({})
 } yield user
 ````
-which we can then use just as
+which we can then use in a route just as if it were one of Spray's builtin directives.

 //spring aop, hibernate transactions, lombok, jackson module system, those magic files Jersey uses